 - Philosophy of religion.
 Students must take at least two courses in the theory of religion plus one course in a specific philosopher, or philosophers, from each of the two historical periods: ancient and modern (Plato to Kant), late modern and postmodern (Hegel to the present).
 The remaining courses can be chosen from the department's approved list of courses for this area of specialization, and will likely involve additional courses taken in the Philosophy Department.

 - Islamic studies.
-This specialization introduces students to the textual foundations of Islamic theology and legal reasoning, as well as exposing them to major issues in the development of Islamic traditions.
-Finally, it introduces students to contemporary developments in Islam, and particularly to questions of reform and fundamentalism.
-Students must take the basic introductory course in Islam.
-In addition, students must take a minimum of three additional courses dealing with Islam.
+This specialization introduces students to the textual foundations of Islamic theology and legal reasoning, as well as exposing them to major issues in the development of Islamic traditions, contemporary developments, and particularly questions of reform and fundamentalism.
+In addition to RLGS 3500, students must take a minimum of three additional courses dealing with Islam.
 Students must pass a competency examination in Arabic, equivalent to two years of coursework.

 - World religions.
+This specialization focuses on the major world religious traditions, as well as enabling students to look comparatively at these traditions.
 In addition to the core requirements, students must take at least four courses in the world's major religious traditions.

 Students must declare an area of specialization after completing 32 hours of course work.